jackdgerrard/TypeScript-refresher-notes/readme.md

 let language = "Typescript";  //assumed to be a string let isPublished = true; //assumed to be a boolean let ambiguousObject; //assumed to be a "any".
 ```

+TypeScript doesn't offer a way to create fixed-size number types like int32 or float64 directly out of the box.
+It inherits its core number type directly from JavaScript.

 ### the any type